Benefits of Bioethanol in Home Heating

 deec5e102901619.5f412e6c52ae0.jpg

-There are many advantages of using biothanol as a form of home heating compared to traditional wood, gas and electricity.
+There are many advantages of using bioethanol as a form of home heating compared to traditional wood, gas and electricity.

 One of the primary and obvious advantages of using bioethanol as a fuel source is that it is renewable.
 Unlike non-renewable sources like electricity producted with coal and gas, bioethanol can be produced from by-products.
 This makes bioethanol a more sustainable fuel source in the long run.
 Bioethanol is also biodegradable, and it is produced right here in Australia using products that are not considered food sources.
 This is an very important factor that is overlooked, bioethanol produced from sources that are not considered a food staple is the key.
 There is a lot of debate about Food vs Fuel, and this is something we will talk about in an upcoming newsletter.